By Jenna Stanley, EDCAP Helpline Manager

 5. Only “Direct” loans are eligible for PSLF.
 Non-Direct loans must be consolidated to qualify.

 There is good news.
-Up until December 31, 2023, borrowers can consolidate FFEL and Perkins loans and get retroactive payment credit through the IDR Account Adjustment.
-This does not apply to Parent Plus loan borrowers.
+Up until April 30, 2024, borrowers can consolidate FFEL and Perkins loans and get retroactive payment credit through the IDR Account Adjustment.
 Parent Plus loan borrowers should seek one-on-one counseling before consolidating.

 6. Your interest rate will be fixed, even if you consolidate your loans.